Plan a Murder Mystery Weekend in Ohio

 - Group mystery parties can be arranged for 14 to 21 people.
 (Subject to availability of the inn and the theater group for the date requested)

 - One-night group mystery package includes overnight stay, dinner, and breakfast.
-Group must book a minimum of 8 guest rooms.
+A group must book a minimum of 8 guest rooms.
 Group rate for Sunday to Thursday nights is $309 per room (two guests), for Friday night $329 per room, and for Saturday nights $359 per room.
 Single-night Saturdays are available only in January, February, March, April, June, and December.
 For all other months, we require two-night stays on weekends.

 - For group bookings, a 50% non-refundable deposit is due three months ahead of the mystery date, or at time of reservation if it is made less than three months in advance.
 The remaining balance is due 30 days before the mystery.

 - All deposits should be considered non-refundable.
 If anybody in a group cancels, it is their responsibility to find somebody to take their place.
 If another person takes the place, we will refund the original guest’s deposit less a $50 handling charge.